hodlwallet/hodl-wallet-ios/README.md

 ## The easy and secure bitcoin wallet

-Hodl is the best way to get started with bitcoin.
+Hodl is the best way to get started with Bitcoin.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.

 ### Completely decentralized

-Unlike other iOS bitcoin wallets, **Hodl** is a standalone bitcoin client.
-It connects directly to the bitcoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
+Unlike other iOS Bitcoin wallets, **Hodl** is a standalone Bitcoin client.
+It connects directly to the Bitcoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
 Even if Hodl disappears, the app will continue to function, allowing users to access their money at any time.
+You can also recover Hodls revoery seed in other Bitcoin wallets if necessary as we follow BIP standards for wallet generation.

 ### Cutting-edge security